Chances are, it may not be a pleasant one.

 By caring about their concerns and efficiently helping out, you have the power to change opinions, one customer at a time.

 After all, having a great conversation is more fun than cleaning a toilet.
-And your effort will pay off because good customer service positively influences 87% of future buying decisions.
+And your effort will pay off because good customer service positively influences 87% of buying decisions.

 Understand that people will contact you when something’s gone wrong.
 This may mean they’re already impatient, annoyed, unhappy, or confused.

-Don’t let their mood affect yours, or you might find yourself impulse shopping to feel better.
-But staying calm in such situations isn’t just to help your bank balance.
+Staying calm in such situations isn’t just to help your bank balance.
 You’re the solo pilot flying the customer out of turbulence.

 Studies have also shown that when people are feeling negative, they’re more receptive to positive things.
 This means with your timely help, customers can feel happy quicker.

 So, no matter what frame of mind your customer is in, don’t let the Doom music take over.
-Respond positively, providing solutions and interim workarounds.
+Respond positively, providing solutions and workarounds.

 Good humour can be contagious enough to help them feel better.